CodeWindProgram/Group-6/README.md

 3.Updating the created database like adding some tables and their attribute.
 4.Perform test cases on database tables using SQL query.

+Devansh-Upadhyay : upadhyaydevansh5@gmail.com
+1. Selected the most suitable database and installed PostgreSQL on the system.
+2. Worked on designing the database schema and testing the same.
+3. Helped in the documentation process
+4. [ADDITIONAL]Created a login page for user login (frontend only)

 meghnamalviya - megmalviya12@gmail.com